ThibaultG94/todo-list-app/APIDocumentation.md

     1. A task can be only created by a logged-in user, who is then associated with the task.
     2. The `Authorization` header should contain a valid JWT token in the format `Bearer <JWT>`.
     3. When a new task is created, all cached task keys for this user are invalidated.
+    4. The user ID is retrieved from the JWT token, not the request body.

     #### Edit Task